hypervideo/cloudflare-dns-operator/README.md

 This sets up the controller as a deployment.
 It'll watch for `CloudflareDNSRecord` resources and create/update/delete DNS records in cloudflare.

+You can optionally have the controller check the records by doing DNS lookups from 1.1.1.1.
+The resolution result will be reflected in the `status.pending` field of the `CloudflareDNSRecord` resource.
+For this to be enabled, set the env var `CHECK_DNS_RESOLUTION` to a human readable duration like `5m` or `1h` or `60s`.

 You can then create a new DNS record like this:

 ``` yaml